GSkrt/DDS8558/README.md

 Check example file for more explanation, in general I recommend using pymodbus module.

 There is also example of modbus->postgresql python module that I run on raspberry pi as a service to capture data.
+If you want some aggregation of energy (which is why we usualy install smart meters) you could use provided sql to init views in the database.

 If you have some interesting Modbus devices lying around and want to have some python code around them contact me.